Estadio Centenario: Copa Libertadores and Copa Sudamericana Final

-It hosted the final of the Copa Sudamericana on 20 November 2021 and the Copa Libertadores on 27 November 2021.
+The stadium hosted the final of the Copa Sudamericana on 20 November 2021, the Copa Libertadores on 27 November 2021, and will host the final of the 2026 Copa Libertadores.

 2030 FIFA World Cup

 On 4 October 2023, Uruguay was announced as one of six host nations for the 2030 FIFA World Cup.
 To celebrate the centennial of the inaugural World Cup, Estadio Centenario is expected to host the opening match.

 Concerts

 The stadium has held numerous concerts by both national and international artists such as: